A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: 3D Experiments

 \section{3D Experiments}

-Our experiments in 3D consisted of two tetrahedral meshes called ``Hook'' and ``Foam5,'' which were provided to us by P.~Knupp \cite{pat_mesh}.
-The sizes of the meshes are as follows: Hook contains 1190 vertices and 4675 tetrahedra, and Foam5 contains 1337 nodes and 4847 tetrahedra.
+Our experiments in 3D consisted of two tetrahedral meshes called ``Hook'' and ``Foam5,'' which were provided to us by P.~Knupp \cite{pat_mesh}. ``Hook'' is a geometry composed of three main sections: its two end segments are composed of half annuli (in 3D), and its middle section is an irregularly-shaped solid which creates a sharp corner where it joins the bottom section. ``Foam5'' is a prism whose cross-section is a half-disk with three cavities cut on the top surface; two of the cavities are cylinders and the third is two parallelpipeds arranged like stairs.
+The sizes of the meshes are as follows: Hook contains 1190 nodes and 4675 tetrahedra, and Foam5 contains 1337 nodes and 4847 tetrahedra.
 Hook is contained in a bounding box of size $54\times 40\times 95$, while Foam5 is contained in a bounding box of size $11.3\times 5.5\times 6.6$.

 In both cases, we applied Dirichlet boundary conditions to two of the boundary surfaces, leaving the rest traction-free.
-In both cases, the Dirichlet conditions are identically zero on one boundary surface and are pulling in a uniform direction on the other surface by three magnitudes.
-For Hook, the displacement sizes were 10, 20, and 40, whereas for foam they were 0.5, 2, and 5.
+In both cases, the Dirichlet conditions are identically zero on one boundary surface and displace the other surface in a uniform direction.
+Three magnitudes for the displacement were tested.
+For Hook, the displacement sizes were 10, 20, and 40, whereas for Foam5 they were 0.5, 2, and 5.
 Thus, we see that the applied displacements are on the same order as the size of the object, and therefore large deformations will result.
 Figure \ref{fig:hookfig} shows the deformed and undeformed configurations of Hook for the maximum deformation of 5, while Fig.~\ref{fig:foamfig} shows the corresponding illustration of Foam5.

-The results of our tests of UBN versus Newton continuation on Hook and Foam5 are given in Table~\ref{tab:3dresults}.
+The results of our tests of UBN versus Newton continuation on Hook and Foam5 with a $10^{-3}$ convergence tolerance are given in Table~\ref{tab:3dresults}.
+(The relevant column headers are the same as those given for Table~\ref{tab:annruns}.)
 As in the previous section, the unit for measuring running time is ALS steps.
 For these tests, straight linear parametrization was used for continuation.
 As before, our results on Hook indicate that UBN is 15 to 50 times faster than continuation when $\eta=1/3$, and 5 to 15 times faster for $\eta=1.2$.
+In addition, UBN is 15 to 50 times faster than continuation when constant-size steps are taken.